zhibo-yan/zhibo-yan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Assistant Professor in ECE department with affiliate appointment with CSE department at UC San Diego.
-I lead [WCSNG](https://wcsng.ucsd.edu) Wireless Communication, Sensing and Networking Group at UC San Diego.
+I am an Assistant Professor in the ECE department with an affiliate appointment with the CSE department at UC San Diego.
+I lead [WCSNG](https://wcsng.ucsd.edu) Wireless Communication, Sensing, and Networking Group at UC San Diego.

-My research vision is to design and prototype performant systems for sensing, computing, communicating and securing the information in our connected world.
-Throughout my career, my research has aimed to solve the fundamental and near-impossible problems, which has often lead to new areas of research and commercialization.
-My research group continues to work on same philosophy of solving fundamental problems, impacting areas of next generation communication, robotics, autonomous systems to every-day life [WCSNG](https://wcsng.ucsd.edu).
+My research vision is to design and prototype performant systems for sensing, computing, communicating, and securing information in our connected world.
+My research has aimed to solve fundamental and near-impossible problems throughout my career, which has often led to new areas of research and commercialization.
+My research group continues to work on the same philosophy of solving fundamental problems, impacting next-generation communication, robotics, and autonomous systems to everyday life ([WCSNG](https://wcsng.ucsd.edu)).

 Apply to WCSNG Group
 -----

-My group is highly inter-disciplinary spanning electrical engineers, data scientists, computer scientists and mechanical engineers and works at the intersection of signal processing, circuits, computer vision, machine learning and aritifical intelligence.
-We develop theory and algorithms with special focus on implementation and protyping of solutions in our impact areas.
-Our current impact areas include: wireless localization, sensing for autonomous driving, sensing for healthcare, spectrum sensing for next-generation networks, and wireless systems for VR/AR applications and created various open source datasets and tools that enables reproducible reserach and eases barrier to entry to the reserachers in communication and sensing.
+My group is highly interdisciplinary, spanning electrical engineers, data scientists, computer scientists, and mechanical engineers, and works at the intersection of signal processing, circuits, computer vision, machine learning, and artificial intelligence.
+We develop theory and algorithms with their implementation and prototypes in our impact areas.
+Our impact areas are in the broad areas of vision/perception systems, sensing systems, wireless communications, wireless networking.
+My group has curated and created various open-source datasets and tools that enable reproducible research and eases barriers to entry to researchers in communication and sensing.

 If you are a potential student, researcher or postdoc and interested in working with me or [my group](https://wcsng.ucsd.edu/publications), drop me an email (`dineshb at ucsd dot edu`) and/or reach out to the PhD students or postdocs.